 Biography

-Following the release of the album F.K.Ü. has toured Sweden extensively, playing all major festivals such as Sweden Rock Festival, Metaltown, Getaway Rock Festival & House of Metal, to name a few.
+In 2010 and 2011 F.K.Ü. tours Sweden extensively and plays all major Swedish festivals such as Sweden Rock Festival, Metaltown, Getaway Rock Festival & House of Metal, to name a few.

 Members